apache/doris-website/blog/AB-Testing-was-a-Handful-Until-we-Found-the-Replacement-for-Druid.md

 ---
 {
-    'title': 'A/B Testing was a Handful, Until we Found the Replacement for Druid', 'summary': "The recipe for successful A/B testing is quick computation, no duplication, and no data loss.
+    'title': 'A/B Testing was a handful, until we found the replacement for Druid', 'summary': "The recipe for successful A/B testing is quick computation, no duplication, and no data loss.
 For that, we used Apache Flink and Apache Doris to build our data platform.", 'date': '2023-06-01',
     'author': 'Heyu Dou, Xinxin Wang',